-- Open the flip and press
+- 1. Open the flip and press [MENU].

-[MENU].

 - 2. Press Messaging.

 - Press New Message.

-To access this feature, you can press the Left Soft Key ☐
+To access this feature, you can press the Message key ■.

-[Message] from standby mode.

 - 4. Enter a phone number or a recipient's name in the To field.
 As you enter the phone number or a recipient's name, matching contacts appear.
 You can choose a suggested recipient or continue entering the phone number.